-A similar syndrome has been described and studied in a mutant strain of pigs where the mode of inheritance as well as the clinical and biochemical features are similar to the human disease (56a, 56b).
-Piglets affected by the disease have rickets, elevated 25(OH)D with low or undetectable $1,25(OH)2D$ serum concentrations, normal specific tissue binding sites for tritiated $1,25(OH)2D$, and no detectable activity of 25(OH)D-1 α -hydroxylase in renal cortical homogenates.
-Thus, there is strong evidence that the disease state in the pig is caused solely by an inherited defect in the renal enzyme.
-An animal model in which the gene encoding 25(OH)D-1 α -hydroxylase was knocked out by homologous recombination reproduced all the clinical and biochemical features of this disease including undetectable serum $1,25(OH)2D$ levels (56c).
+A similar syndrome has been described and studied in a mutant strain of pigs where the mode of inheritance as well as the clinical and biochemical features are similar to the human disease (62,63).
+Piglets affected by the disease have rickets, elevated 25(OH)D with low or undetectable 1,25(OH)2D serum concentrations, normal specific tissue binding sites for tritiated 1,25(OH)2D, and no detectable activity of 25(OH)D-1α-hydroxylase in cortical renal homogenates.
+Thus, there is strong evidence that the disease state in the pig is caused solely by an inherited defect in the porcine CYP27B1.
+An animal model in which the gene encoding $25(OH)D-1\alpha$ -hydroxylase was knocked out by homologous recombination reproduced all the clinical and biochemical features of this disease including undetectable serum $1,25(OH)2D$ levels (64).

-Simple hereditary resistance to 1,25 dihydroxy-vitamin D
+Simple Hereditary Resistance to 1,25 Dihydroxy-Vitamin D

-This is a rare disorder and only about 60 patients have been reported (57-95c, and personal communications).
-Brooks et al. (57) described an adult patient with hypocalcemic osteomalacia and elevated serum concentration of $1,25(OH)2D$.
+This is a rare disorder and only about 60 patients have been reported (65) Brooks et al. (66) described an adult patient with hypocalcemic osteomalacia and elevated serum concentration of 1.25(OH)2D.
 Treatment with vitamin D, causing a further increase in serum calcitriol levels, cured the patient.
 The term vitamin D-dependent rickets type II was suggested to describe this disorder.
 However, reports on additional patients, about half of whom did not respond to vitamin D therapy, as well as in vivo and in vitro studies to be discussed below, seem to prove that vitamin D dependency is a misnomer.
-The term simple hereditary resistance to $1,25(OH)2D$ caused by defects in the vitamin D receptor-effector system is therefore more appropriate to describe the etiology and pathogenesis of this syndrome.
+The term hereditary vitamin D resistant rickets (HVDRR) is the current most widely used name of this disorder.